mslinn/live_set/README.md

 Environment variables used in PATH_TO_ALS_FILE are expanded.

 Options are:
-  -11 Convert the Live 12 set to Live 11 format.
+  -11 Convert a copy of the Live 12 set to Live 11 format.
   -f Overwrite any existing Live 11 set.
   -h Display this help message.